jangenoe/VideoHolography/_sources/Team.md

 :header-rows: 0

 *  - ![foto](./images/logo.png)
-   -Guillaume Croes is the PhD student elaborating the metamaterial stack and optical model for the optimization for driving the hologram.
+   - Guillaume Croes is the PhD student elaborating the metamaterial stack and optical model for the optimization for driving the hologram.

 *  - ![foto](./images/Tsang-HsuanWang.jpg)
-   -Tsang-Hsuan Wang is the PhD student elaborating the optimized growth conditions for the BTO and STO waveguide materials.
+   - Tsang-Hsuan Wang is the PhD student elaborating the optimized growth conditions for the BTO and STO waveguide materials.

 :::